 Safe Importation Action Plan

 The safe importation action plan describes steps HHS and FDA will take to allow the safe importation of certain prescription drugs originally intended for foreign markets.
 The action plan describes two pathways to provide safe, lower cost drugs to consumers.
-FDA has published a draft guidance and a Notice of Proposed Rulemaking outlining two pathways to allow importation of certain prescription drugs to the U.S.
+FDA has published a guidance and a rule outlining two pathways to allow importation of certain prescription drugs to the U.S.

 Personal importation policy (PIP)